kouzhizhuo/CCLUPE/README.md

 ## Clarifications

 - The released transaction logs are synthetic and expert-guided, not authentic customer transaction logs.
-- CCLUPE stands for **Credit Context Log Understanding and Prediction Evaluation**, not "Credit Card Log."
+- CCLUPE stands for **Credit Context Log Understanding and Prediction Evaluation**.
 - Synthetic fidelity is described conservatively: generated logs are calibrated to underwriting-relevant patterns but should not be interpreted as de-identified real statements.
 - Quality control uses deterministic answer checks, expert review, and a stratified multi-reviewer validation subset for difficult or underrepresented items.
 - The release is intended for benchmark research and model evaluation.